julian-klode/lingolang/docs/permissions.md

 ```
 It's a pointer, but the permission is only for a base.
 We can convert the default permission for the type (we'll discuss them later) to `om`, giving us a complete permission.
 And in the next section, we'll extend conversion to arbitrary prefixes of the permission graph.

+Another major use case is ensuring consistency of rules, like:

+- Unwritable objects may not embed any writable objects
+- Non-linear unwriteable objects may contain pointers to non-linear writable objects
+- Linear unwritable objects may point to linear unwritable objects.

+As every specified permission will be converted to its base type, we can ensure that every permission is consistent, and we don't end up with inconsistent permissions like `or * om` - a pointer that could be copied, but pointing to a linear object.

 Most cases of to-base conversions are rather simple:
 \begin{align*}
     ctb(a, b) &:= b \\